dargueso/PGWERA5WRF/README.md

         cdo griddes era5_daily_sfc_20171130.nc > era5_grid

 1. Calculate the annual cycles, calculate the climate change signal (deltas) and interpolate to era5 grid for each model and varaible using [Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py](Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py).
-This script may be edited to select the periods and the scenarios to be processed.
 It also let you select the models to be processed or use the list_CMIP.txt created above (default).
-It also takes input and output directories as arguments.
+It also takes input and output directories, scenarios and periods as arguments.
 Finally you can process one variable at a time by specifying it as an argument.

 Note: Some GCMs provide data up to year 2300 or 2400, which create some problems.
 We have removed those years and process only until 2100.